 As RBHS students, you are required to use the email address assigned by your school as your Official Rutgers Email Address.
 ScarletMail is available for your personal use.

-myRutgers University Portal is your personalized one-stop for online content and online services at Rutgers University. myRutgers delivers personal alerts, provides access to academic, financial aid, student self service applications and a variety of other student services including email.
-Also see campus news headlines for Rutgers Today, Scarlet Knights, The Daily Targum, and much more.
-Go to my.rutgers.edu and log in with your NetID.
+myRutgers University Portal is your personalized gateway to online content and services at Rutgers University. myRutgers delivers personal alerts and provides access to academic, financial aid, and student self-service applications, and a variety of other student services including email.
+The My Apps feature helps you find services such as:

 - Academic Calendars